digital-work-lab/open-source-project/paper/paper.md

 Although there are many open online courses aimed at teaching Python programming, few educational resources focus on the specific skills required for understanding and developing Python packages.
-Existing materials typically emphasize programming basics, but the development of Python packages, an essential skill for contributing to the open-source community requires deeper knowledge of packaging infrastructure, dependency management, development environments, and best coding practices.
+Existing materials typically emphasize programming basics, but the development of Python packages, an essential skill for contributing to the open source community requires deeper knowledge of packaging infrastructure, dependency management, development environments, and best coding practices.
 This gap leaves learners unprepared for the practicalities of structuring packages, managing dependencies, implementing version control, and ensuring code quality.